 - Electric oven: 2,150 watts

 So, with the exception of an electric tankless water heater (not a common item), using the air conditioning system to cool your home uses more, and often much more, than most household electrical items.
 It costs money to stay cool, no doubt.

 The best comparison to make for the air conditioner’s electric use is to compare it to its electrical consumption when the compressor isn’t running.
 I.e. when the AC is running in “fan-only” mode.
 When you’re just using the fan and the compressor isn’t turning on, your AC consumes about 750 watts per hour.
 Higher than many appliances, but only a fraction of the 3,500 the compressor uses.

 Using a ceiling fan to help cool down a house only uses from 50–80 watts per hour.
 That puts electrical use in perspective.

 Smart Use of the AC

 We understand that you will need to use your AC to stay cool this summer, and you know it will raise your electric bills.
 But you can help cut down on those costs if you know to set your thermostat to higher settings (such as 78°F during the day) and use alternative cooling methods like ceiling fans—which our electricians install!
 You may have an aging AC that’s become a major electricity hog, consuming 4,000–6,000 watts/hour, and in that case we recommend calling us for a new air conditioning installation in Los Angeles, CA.

-Call our friendly technicians 24/7 for exceptional customer service!
+Call our certified service technicians 24/7 for exceptional customer service!
 Kilowatt Heating, Air Conditioning and Electrical has served Los Angeles, Van Nuys, and the San Fernando Valley since 1990.